GoogleChrome/web.dev/src/site/content/en/blog/love-your-cache/index.md

 If you're careful, this might not affect you.
-But broadly it's important to remember that your site—when cached by your end users—no longer just exists on your servers, but perhaps even in _pieces_ inside the caches of your end user's browsers.
+But broadly it's important to remember that your site—when cached by your end users—no longer just exists on your servers.
+Rather, it may exist in _pieces_ inside the caches of your end user's browsers.

 In general, most guides out there on caching will talk about this kind of